 There could be an issue with a thermostat.
 The thermostat could actually be the reason why the freezer is too hot.
 If the thermostat is not calibrated appropriately, it could be telling the freezer it is cold when it is actually too warm.
 This is something that has to be addressed.

-There could be plenty of ice cubes in the freezer, but there could be a clog in the chute.
-This could construct the area through which the ice cubes are supposed to pass.
+There could be plenty of ice cubes in the freezer, but there could be a clog in the ice dispenser chute.
+This could restrict the area through which the ice cubes are supposed to pass.

-There might also be a mechanical issue with the sweeper arms.
-If the arms are not functioning properly, then it may take the ice cubes a bit longer to reach the shoot.
+There might also be a mechanical issue with the ice bin auger or auger motor.
+If the auger assembly is not functioning properly, then it may take the ice cubes a bit longer to reach the shoot.

 There are plenty of other reasons why your ice maker might be too slow, but these are the most common examples.
 What can you do to address some of these issues?